Rolakamin/E-Commerce-Data-Analysis/README.md

 WHERE Description = 'Adjust bad debt';
 ```

-**To cross-check Ecommerce_BadDebt**
+**Step 4: Cross-Checking the Backup Table**

 ```sql
 SELECT * FROM Ecommerce_BadDebt;
 ```

-One record had a positive UnitPrice while the other two records showed negative UnitPrices.
+**Findings:**

+**1 record** had a **positive UnitPrice (11062.06).**
+**2 records** had **negative UnitPrice values (-11062.06 each).**

+This confirms that the negative values were likely adjustments reversing the original transaction, that is, the negative values were not actual refunds or sales—they were adjustments to remove or correct an earlier transaction, ensuring accurate financial reporting.

+**Step 5: Removing "Adjust Bad Debt" Entries from the Sales Data**

-Since these are not actual sales but financial adjustments, they should be removed from sales analyis.
+Since these records represent financial adjustments rather than actual sales, they should be removed from sales analysis to prevent distortions in revenue calculations.

 ```sql
 DELETE FROM Ecommerce
 WHERE Description = 'Adjust bad debt';
 ```